 This provision permits students to remove poor academic records that no longer reflect the students’ current academic performance.
 Only petitions to set aside all grades in a particular quarter will be considered.
 This option is not available for singular courses within a quarter.
 Grades that are set aside are not removed from the student’s transcript.
 Rather, an “*” notation is placed next to the grade which indicates that the course will no longer be used when calculating a new cumulative grade point average.
 Credits that are set aside can not be used to fulfill any requirements for graduation.
 Please note that Federal Financial Aid regulations do not recognize grade “set asides”.
 Students may only petition for a set aside provision twice during their time at WVC.
 Students may petition to set aside a quarter which has at least one grade that is a C- or lower OR where the quarterly GPA is below 2.0.

 Two consecutive quarters of full-time class work with a GPA of 2.0 or better is required as evidence of a student’s changed scholastic performance.
 Part-time students can qualify for low-grade removal by completing 30 consecutive college-level credits with at least a 2.0 GPA.
 At least two calendar years must pass before a grade(s) can be changed under this provision.
 Exceptions to these procedures can be made by petition to the Academic Regulations Committee.
 Only grades earned at WVC can be set aside under this policy.
-Petition forms are available in the Student Development offices.
-Completed petition forms should be returned to the Vice President of Student Development.
+Petition forms are available in the student services offices.
+Completed petition forms should be returned to the Vice President of Student Services.

 Caution: Although WVC makes provisions for setting aside past grades for the purposes of GPA calculation, do not assume that other colleges you transfer to will compute your GPA in the same manner.
 They may accept the credits and use the set aside grades for their calculations.
 WVC can only set aside grades earned at WVC.
 We can not set aside grades from other colleges.